hhyleung/hhyleung.github.io/_cheatsheets/splunk-phantom-admin.md

 - Advanced Phantom Implementation: <https://www.splunk.com/en_us/training/courses/advanced-phantom-implementation.html>

 ## Exam
+- Study time: 5 half days of virtual training
-- Exam time: 57 mins
+- Exam time: 28 minutes
-- No. of questions: 58 MCQs
+- Result: PASS
+- Note: apart from the actual playbook logic and data path, make sure to be familiar with the GUI and the integration with Splunk